qiancisun/Posetoon/README.md

 # PoseToon

-A rigged 2D cartoon dog, animated from ordinary video of a real one.
+Turning video of a dog into a rigged 2Dcharacter that reflects its bredd

 ---